 - The student is coming to study through an educational programme in which it is stated that the student will be studying in several countries (mobility measures), or the student is coming on the basis of an agreement between two or more schools of higher education.

 - The student is pursuing part of the studies in the Netherlands.
-The education establishment in the Netherlands is recognised as a sponsor by the IND.
-If you want to find out whether an education establishment is recognised as a sponsor, check the public register of recognised sponsors.
+The educational institution in the Netherlands is recognised as a sponsor by the IND.
+If you want to find out whether an educational institution is recognised as a sponsor, check the public register of recognised sponsors.

 - The student is staying in the Netherlands for study purposes for a maximum of 360 days.
 The residence permit from the other EU Member State is valid for that entire period.